kunindustries/kunindustries.github.io/services/tech.md

 Do you need someone to finish your Computer Science project?
 Do you need to replace a system with something more modern?

-Look no further than the Kun Industries Technology Specialists Software Development team.
+Look no further than the Kun Industries Technology Services Software Development team.
 We'll build that shit for you right on the spot, as long as you spot me some cash.

 We can develop software for:
 - The Web